 Lamb Keema

-I used lamb here but I often switch to other ground meats such as beef and pork.
-By the way, the word Keema or qeema means minced meat.
-In North America, we like to call it “ground” meat.
+I used lamb here but I often switch to other ground meats such as beef and pork 🐖.
+By the way, the word Keema or qeema means minced meat in India, while in North America, we like to call it “ground” meat.
 As I always say, recipes are a guideline so use the ingredients you like or are available in your area.

-Potato cubes are used in this dish and I do a bit of a “jump start” by putting them in the microwave for 5 minutes, stirring halfway through cooking.
+Potato cubes 🥔 are used in this Lamb Keema dish, and I do a bit of a “jump start” by putting them in the microwave for 5 minutes, stirring halfway through cooking.
 When they’re incorporated into the mixture, they finish cooking at the same time as the rest of the ingredients.

 Shakshouka